-Imagine receiving a watch with someone else’s name on it, an expired gift card, or even lotions and creams to erase wrinkles!
-There’s no shortage of stories out there of corporate gifts given in recognition to loyal employees that fall short.
-When someone dedicates years to your company or goes above and beyond, rewarding that person should reflect the value of their time and effort.
+Imagine receiving a watch with someone else’s name on it.
+How about an expired gift card?
+A toothbrush?
+There’s no shortage of stories out there of corporate gifts given in recognition to loyal employees that, to put it kindly, fall short.
+When someone dedicates years to your company, goes above and beyond, or delivers work that exceeds expectations, rewarding that person should reflect the value of their time and effort.

 - What Is an Employee Recognition Event?

-- Six Steps to Planning an Employee Recognition Event
+- Six Steps to Corporate Event Planning for Employee Recognition

 What Is an Employee Recognition Event?

-Random recognition opportunities may present themselves when needed on the spot for a particular effort or behavior.
-However, recognition events allow you to plan in advance in order to:
+Random recognition opportunities may present themselves that deserve to be celebrated on the spot, but recognition events allow you to plan in advance in order to acknowledge larger achievements, such as:

-- Celebrate project completion or achievement of a set goal
+- Project completion or achievement of a set goal

-Employee recognition events can fall into two categories: informal and formal.
-Informal events can be planned on short notice and may mark less significant moments or achievements, such as a quarterly goal.
-In contrast, formal events are typically larger, pre-planned, and mark major milestones or events, such as yearly performance achievements or retirement after many years of service.
-More formal events may also include recognition or commemorative gifts.
+Employee recognition events typically fall into two categories: informal and formal.
+Informal events can be planned on short notice and may mark less significant moments, such as a quarterly goal.
+In contrast, formal events are typically larger, pre-planned, and mark major milestones, such as yearly performance achievements or even the retirement of a prominent team member.

 Employee recognition events can: